[Revised 9/24/25]. I

 point far more clearly than we do.

-For the last Plautus session, students choose a third Plautus play (Pot
+For the last Plautus session, students usually choose a third

 of Gold, Pseudolus, or Brothers Menechmi).
 In preparing a

-potential Plautus essay, students should concentrate on the things
+potential Plautus essay, students would concentrate on the things

-about Roman history they picked up from the additional play, but I’d
+about Roman history they picked up from the additional play and